liu-allan/Leukemia-Treatment-Application/README.md

 ![Dashboard Page](https://user-images.githubusercontent.com/44624612/231587587-8ac735a0-17ca-4ce1-bbc0-e6165d7022c6.png)

 - Navigate to previous pages using the tabs on the left.
-- Press and hold left click to move the graph.
+- Press and hold left click to pan the graph.
-- Press and hold right click to stretch the X-axis.
+- Press and hold right click to stretch the axes (place the cursor on the axes when you do this).
 - Use the scroll wheel on the graph to zoom in and out.

 ## 3.0 Matlab Model

 The Matlab Model is called through `runModel()` found in `matlab_script.py`.
-It calls `runController.m` found in the `/Leukemia-Treatment-Project` directory
+It calls `runController.m` found in the [`/Leukemia-Treatment-Project`](https://github.com/liu-allan/Leukemia-Treatment-Project/tree/d8ab68d451eea82b5519327db5ec79ee9549ffa2) directory

 ## 4.0 Database